picrin-scheme/picrin/README.md

 In the default option, when `make` command is called without arguments, it builds the binary and right after that dropped into the picrin interactive shell (REPL).

+## Requirement

+picrin scheme depends on some external libraries to build the binary:

+- bison
+- yacc
+- make
+- gcc
+- readline

 ## Authors

 Yuichi Nishiwaki (yuichi.nishiwaki at gmail.com)